dodgyone23/plu-ts-docs/src/language/values/index.md

 # plu-ts values

-It is always possible to transform a typescript value in a `plu-ts` one, in this section we'll see how
+It is always possible to transform a Typescript value into a `plu-ts` value.
+In this section we'll see how.